KTSCode/demonomicon/decisions/0000-use-markdown-and-github-for-tech-proposals.md

 - The MADR format is lean and fits our development style.
 - The MADR structure is comprehensible and facilitates usage & maintenance.
 - Version control and history tracking.
+- We can use the repo to store standardized code like ci-config files

 #### Cons:
 - Changes things